cloud-skeleton/packs-registry/packs/job_watchdog/README.md

 > **IMPORTANT:** Before deploying any **[Nomad Packs][hashicorp-nomad-packs]**, **you must complete all the prerequisites detailed in the **[Cloud Skeleton][cloud-skeleton]** ► **[Prerequisites][prerequisites]** repository.** This step is essential to ensure that your system meets all the required configurations, dependencies, and security measures necessary for a successful deployment.

 **Nomad watchdog that auto-provisions variable access, parameter defaults and volumes.**
 Automatically creates read/list ACL policies so job workloads can access variables under `/params/{job_name}`.
 It also inspects job metadata to pre-create Nomad Variables and initialize volumes, reducing manual bootstrap and keeping configurations consistent.
+Finally it also includes automated Docker image tag updating mechanism: it will read `images` variable and look up if there are any new images available in repositories.

 ## Table of Contents